loggar/note/vscode/vscode docs/vscode.tips.md

 ## Live Share

 VS Code Live Share is a brand new feature that is still just in developer preview.
-It allows you to share your workspace in realtime, live editing, pin to user to follow their cursor, group debugging and many more.
-It’s really helpful if you work remotly or when you need to collaborate with someone who isn’t around.
+It allows you to share your workspace in real-time, live editing, pin to user to follow their cursor, group debugging and many more.
+It’s really helpful if you work remotely or when you need to collaborate with someone who isn’t around.

 ## JSON to Code